lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 The Lightly Worker can be easily triggered from your Python code.
-There are various parameters you can configure and we also expose the full configuration of the lightly self-supervised learning framework.
+There are various parameters you can configure and we also expose the full configuration of the Lightly self-supervised learning framework.
-You can use the Lightly Worker to train a self-supervised model instead of using the Lightly Python framework.
+You can use the Lightly Worker to train a self-supervised model instead of using the Lightly SSL framework.

 Using Docker
 -------------